gardener/gardener/docs/proposals/32-version-classification-lifecycles.md

 ### Introduction of a Lifecycle Map

 The next approach keeps the `classification` field itself, but moves the date fields into a new object to not pollute the `ExpirableVersion` struct.
-This also offers the oppurtunity to better express the fact that date times are required to schedule the lifecycle of a version classification instead of just plain dates.
+This also offers the opportunity to better express the fact that date times are required to schedule the lifecycle of a version classification instead of just plain dates.

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1